tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 <ol style="margin-left: 2em;">
   <li>
-    We redirect the user&#8217;s browser to the Office365 login portal
+    We redirect the user's browser to the Office365 login portal
   </li>
   <li>
     They log in and the portal redirects them back to us, with a single use authorization code